polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

   encoding/decoding traits implemented for the enum.
 Various conversion traits `Event` also implements `TryInto<pallets::Event<Runtime>>` trait to extract the event out from the enum type.
 - `Origin` enum type is defined with helper traits, e.g. `PartialEq`, `Clone`, `Debug` implemented.
-  This enum type defines who calls an extrinsic, `NONE`, `ROOT`, or signed by a particular account.
+  This enum type defines who calls an extrinsic: `NONE`, `ROOT`, or signed by a particular account.
-  The origin can also be defined by other pallets, not only systems.
+  These three primitive origins are defined by the FRAME System module, but optional FRAME pallets may also define origins.
 - `Call` enum type is defined with all integrated pallets as variants.
 It contains the data and metadata of each of the integrated pallets, and redirects calls to the specific pallet via implementing `frame_support::traits::UnfilteredDispatchable` trait.